andreknieriem/simplelightbox/README.md

 new SimpleLightbox('.some-element a', { /* options */ });
 ```

-The jquery-compatible (`simple-lightbox.jquery(.min).js`) variant works as before (v1.x):
+The jQuery-compatible (`simple-lightbox.jquery(.min).js`) variant works as before (v1.x):
 ```javascript
 $('.some-element a').simpleLightbox({ /* options */ });
 ```

 #### With Webpack/Browserify/Parcel etc...
-Choose the module file you want do import or require.
+Choose the module file you want to import or require.

 **Module with Babel tranformation**
 ```javascript
 import SimpleLightbox from "simplelightbox";